-- A. Cover Page (not included in page limit) including: - 1.
-Project title: - 2.
+A. Cover Page including:

+- 1. Project title; - 2.
 National Priority Area from Section I.B addressed in the application (applicants must address only one National Priority Area per application package); - 3.
 Name of applicant; - 4.
 Key personnel and contact information (i.e., e-mail address and phone number); and - 5.
-Total project cost (specify the amount of federal funds requested, the non-federal cost-share/match, and the total project cost). - B. Executive Summary (included in the 12 page limit): Provide a brief summary of the proposed project (should not exceed one page).
-This should include a brief description of the proposed project and the anticipated environmental outputs and outcomes. - C. Workplan (included in the 12 page limit): The workplan must address the following elements: - 1.
+Total project cost (specify the amount of federal funds requested, the non-federal cost-share/match, and the total project cost). - B. Executive Summary: Provide a brief summary of the proposed project (should not exceed one page).
+This should include a brief description of the proposed project and the anticipated environmental outputs and outcomes. - C. Workplan: The workplan must address the following elements: - 1.
 National Priority Area: Describe your approach for addressing one of the four National Priority Areas in Section I.B of this announcement.
 Highlight and describe any non-traditional or innovative approaches that are proposed in addition to conventional or traditional approaches for addressing the training and technical assistance objectives.
-Describe how these non-traditional or innovative approaches in conjunction with conventional or traditional approaches show the potential to more effectively reach the intended audience than conventional or traditional means only.
+Describe how these non-traditional or innovative approaches in addition to conventional or traditional approaches show the potential to more effectively reach the intended audience than conventional or traditional means only.
 Describe the roles and responsibilities of the applicant in carrying out the project elements.
 Describe the process for consulting with the appropriate regulatory authority in each state, tribe or territory prior to initiating training and technical assistance activities.
 Include a process for reporting back to those authorities, to the EPA grant project officer and to the appropriate EPA regional coordinators regarding the assistance provided and documented results.
 If you are addressing National Priority Area 3, also describe your approach for addressing the two elements of that priority.

-2. Provision of Training and Technical Assistance on a National Basis: Describe the proposed approach to making face-to-face/on-site and/or remote training and technical assistance available nationally in a maximum number of states and U.S. territories (see Sections I.B and C).
+2. Provision of Training and Technical Assistance on a National Basis: Describe the proposed approach to making face-to-face/onsite and/or remote training and technical assistance available nationally in a maximum number of states and U.S. territories (see Sections I.B and C).
 The proposed approach may also include developing training materials, developing and maintaining websites, or developing and providing educational materials that can be used in each state/territory and/or with state/territory-specific variations, as appropriate.
 Describe how the approach is thorough, flexible and tailored to the specific needs of each target audience.
-Describe your approach for reaching out to triballyowned and operated systems (including providing and maintaining current contact information in a publicly-available technical assistance database) and how you will provide training and technical assistance to these systems.
+Describe your approach for reaching out to tribally-owned and operated systems and how you will provide training and technical assistance to these systems.
 Provide a brief description of how you will transfer results, effective compliance strategies and resources developed (such as tools and training materials) to interested stakeholders such as other small systems, states, territories, tribes, local governments, and private well owners through the development and dissemination of training and educational materials, websites or other means.